mattjohnsonpint/SqlServerTimeZoneSupport/Contributing.md

 As noted in the introduction, SQL Server 2016 includes built-in support for Windows time zones using a new AT TIME ZONE syntax.
 If you only need support for Windows time zones (not IANA time zones), consider using this feature instead of this project.
 Read [the news here](http://blogs.technet.com/b/dataplatforminsider/archive/2015/11/30/sql-server-2016-community-technology-preview-3-1-is-available.aspx), and documentation [here](https://msdn.microsoft.com/en-us/library/mt612795.aspx).

 ## Code review process
-Explain how a contribution gets accepted after it’s been submitted.
-Who reviews it?
-Who needs to sign off before it’s accepted?
-When should a contributor expect to hear from you?
-How can contributors get commit access, if at all?

 The core team (basically Matt) looks at Pull Requests on a best effort basis.
 We seek to get better, and are looking for volunteers to co-maintain the library to increase the cadence.

 ## How to contact core team
 Right now the core team is Matt.
 You can reach me via [email](mailto://mj1856@hotmail.com) or on [twitter](https://twitter.com/mj1856)

-> to be added - code guidelines